fohebert/corset_pipeline/README.md

 # 3. Map reads back to Trinity *de novo* reference #
 **Description**: uses `bowtie` to multi-map the reads of each library back to the reference generated with Trinity.<br>
-**NOTE**: it is crucial to MULTI-MAP the reeads back to the reference, i.e. multiple alignments per read.
+**NOTE**: it is crucial to MULTI-MAP the reads back to the reference, i.e. multiple alignments per read.
 Corset will use this information to perform the clusterization and regroup contigs with similar sequences and similar expression levels.

 **Procedure**<br>
 * Make sure everything is ok in the script file and the job file:<br>